Why Do Indians Not Wear Deodorant

 In addition to religious beliefs, there are some practical reasons why people in India may choose not to wear deodorant.
 For example, many people living in rural areas lack access to reliable electricity and running water for bathing on a regular basis; therefore they may find that using deodorant is more of a luxury than a necessity.
 Furthermore, some people may also find that certain kinds of deodorants contain ingredients which irritate their skin or are too expensive for them to purchase regularly.

-See also What To Wear To A Comedy Show
+See also What To Wear With A Black Blazer Female

 Overall, while certain religions do encourage people in India not to wear deodorant, this does not mean that everyone in India chooses not to use it – rather it is simply an option for those who wish to adhere to traditional beliefs or who have practical reasons for avoiding it.